Spontaneous recovery: Hypnotherapy

 The term "hypnosis" is derived from the Greek word hypnos, which means "sleep".
 When in a state of hypnosis, otherwise known as a trance, one experiences deep relaxation and altered consciousness.
 This trance is particularly characterized by extreme suggestibility and heightened imagination.
-Within this state, individuals have complete free will and are indeed fully conscious, however they become hyperattentive to the subject at hand and nearly exclude any other thought.
+Within this state, individuals have complete free will and are fully conscious, however they become hyperattentive to the subject at hand and nearly exclude any other thought.

 This state of trance is widely used as a means to recall suppressed or repressed memories.
-During the sessions of hypnosis, a great deal of spontaneous recovery can occur because the conscious thoughts are slowed down to allow much higher retrieval.
+During hypnosis sessions, a great deal of spontaneous recovery can occur because the conscious thoughts are slowed down to allow much higher retrieval.
 Some memories can seem foreign to the patient because they have never been recalled before; this is usual proof that the therapy is working.

 False memories

 Although hypnosis and other suggestive therapy is a great way to create spontaneous recovery of memories, false memories can be constructed in the process.
 False memories are memories that contain facts that are incorrect, yet they are strongly believed by the person obtaining the memory.
 Research states that a lot of suggestive therapy can cause a false memory in patients because of the intense suggestions given by the trusted therapist.
 Suggestions can stir up memories from movies, stories, magazines, and many other of the innumerable stimuli one sees throughout their life.
 Hypnosis is a more relaxed, aware state where subjects can bypass a lot of the conscious doubts and mind chatter and be aware of what comes up from the unconscious.

 In the United States many mental health workers rely on hypnosis to retrieve memories.
-Previous research concludes that with the active conscious mind consistently taking up one's mental capacity, hypnosis provides the calmness to retrieve what's needed.
+Previous research concludes that with the active conscious mind consistently occupying one's mental capacity, hypnosis provides the calmness to retrieve what's needed.

 Psychoanalytic therapy

-Psychoanalytic therapy is a form of therapy where the patient discusses their life issues with a therapist and the therapist can ask specific questions while using their expertise to find underlying issues.
+Psychoanalytic therapy is a form of therapy where the patient discusses their life issues with a therapist, who asks specific questions while using their expertise to find underlying issues.
 This method of therapy can cause spontaneous recovery that is cued from the therapists questioning.
-Psychoanalytic therapy has been known to treat many behavioural problems, unconscious feelings and thoughts that effect the present moment.
+Psychoanalytic therapy has been known to treat many behavioural problems, unconscious feelings and thoughts that affect the present moment.
 Through recalling specific events and gaining a new perspective, a patient can alleviate the issue they are concerned with.